qiqi/pascal/README.md

 framework.

 # Download and use
-The best way to download fds is using pip.
+The best way to download pascal is using pip.
 Pip is likely included in your Python installation.
 If not, see [instruction here](https://pip.pypa.io/en/stable/installing/).
-To install fds using pip, simply type
+To install pascal using pip, simply type

 ```
-sudo pip install fds
+sudo pip install pascal
 ```

 # Tutorials